Giftbit/currencyapi/docs/drop-in-gift-cards.md

 ### Authentication
 Create your Lightrail API key from the [Integrations](https://www.lightrail.com/app/#/account/api) section of your Lightrail account.
-Your Lightrail API key is used to complete the server side requests from checkout, and also to generate Shopper Tokens which are passed into the widgets.
+Your Lightrail API key is used to complete the server side requests from checkout, and also to generate Shopper Tokens which are passed into the Lightrail UI library for component authentication.

 #### Shopper Tokens
-Shopper Tokens act like customer-specific API tokens for use in the drop-in widgets.
+Shopper Tokens act like customer-specific API tokens for use in the drop-in components.
 They are based on a unique customer identifier from your e-commerce system: the `shopperId`.
 This is what links the customer from your system to their account in Lightrail.

 You must generate them server side using one of our [client libraries](https://www.lightrail.com/docs/#client-libraries/client-libraries).
 (If you are working in a language that we don't currently offer a client library for, please [contact us](mailto:hello@lightrail.com) to discuss creating your own tokens.)